VX-Linux/main/README.md

 **Features**
 - Light, highly-optimised base
-- Get setup easily with helper utilities
+- Automatic configuration for bluetooth hardware, display graphics (ATI and Intel), laptops and SSD drives
-- Minimal theming, no bloat or bling bling
+- Basic software set, minimal theming, no bloat, no bling bling
 - Uses the default Void repos
+- BIOS and UEFI compatible

 **NEW: Overhauled Tools**
 - Accessibility: Enable brltty and/or espeakup